CSET Operators

 CSET.operators.constraints.generate_var_constraint(varname: str, **kwargs) Constraint

-Operator that takes a CF compliant variable name string, and uses iris to generate a constraint to be passed into the read operator to minimize the CubeList the read operator loads and speed up loading.
+Operator that takes a CF compliant variable name string, and generates an iris constraint to be passed into the read or filter operator.
+Can also be passed a STASH code to generate a STASH constraint.

 Parameters: